natalieagus/50005/docs/Problem Set/03-processes.md

 **Answer the following questions:**
-1. Why is switching between processes more expensive than switching between threads?
+1. Why is **switching** between processes more <span class="orange-bold">expensive</span> than switching between threads?
-2. How do threads achieve faster communication compared to processes?
+2. How do threads achieve *faster* communication compared to processes?
-3. What happens during a process context switch that doesn't occur with thread switching?
+3. What happens during a process context switch that <span class="orange-bold">doesn't occur</span> with thread switching?
-4. How do these differences impact system design choices for parallel workloads?
+4. How do these differences impact system design choices for **parallel** workloads?

 {:.highlight}